Sinner (Joan Jett album)

-Sinner is the eleventh studio album by the American hard rock band Joan Jett and the Blackhearts, released June 13, 2006, by Blackheart Records Group.
+Sinner is the eleventh studio album by American rock singer Joan Jett and the ninth to feature her backing band the Blackhearts.
+It was released on June 13, 2006, by Blackheart Records.
 While most of the contents previously appeared on the Japan-only release Naked (2004), some in different mixes, it is her first record of new material released in the United States since Pure and Simple in 1994.
-Singles released include "A.C.D.C." (originally by Sweet) and "Riddles" (Jett's first-ever political song), which is a new version of "Right in the Middle" from Naked with different lyrics.
+Singles released include "A.C.D.C." (originally by the Sweet) and "Riddles" (Jett's first-ever political song), which is a new version of "Right in the Middle" from Naked with different lyrics.

 An edited "clean" version was also released.
 The CD also includes enhanced content, consisting of a lyrics sheet (in PDF format) and a video of the recording of "A.C.D.C.".